 Lennie stayed at the lunch table as the boys in his fifth grade class ran for the baseball equipment.
 Last week he had tried to join the game, but they didn't seem to hear him when he had run out and shouted, "Hey, can I play, too?"
 He had not tried since.
 Earlier, a couple of the guys had laughed when the teacher introduced him.
 He tried to tell her that no one called him Leonardo, it was just a family name, but she just smiled and said it was a nice name.
 She had been calling him Leonardo ever since.

 The ball bounced twice before hitting the table.
-There wasn't enough energy to break the jar, but it was sent spinning down the table, strewing bugs and bits of flowers across the table toward Lennie.
+There wasn't enough force to break the jar, but it was sent spinning down the table, strewing bugs and bits of flowers across the table toward Lennie.
 He grabbed one of the pieces of chocolate and popped it into his mouth, then reached for the other before it disappeared from view.
-That too, went into his mouth.
+That too went into his mouth.

 Angela and the boys stood wide eyed as they looked at Lennie.
 One of the boys had his mouth open.
 It was a moment before anything happened.
 Finally, Angela started to giggle.
 The smallest of the boys broke and ran for the school building while the two others started to shout: "Hey, the new kid just ate some bugs!"